Headphones required. The 40Hz tone is below what laptop speakers can produce. You will only hear and feel it through headphones or a subwoofer.

 Suggestion

 Put on headphones and press Ring HushBell to experience both channels.
-The 40Hz rumble is the one dogs cannot hear.
+Try Random or Vagal mode to hear the anti-conditioning frequency variation.

 LED Strip — 8 Amber Indicators